On the spot-futures no-arbitrage relations in commodity markets: The model for the individual producer

-The constraints faced by the producer on the physical market can be summarized as follows: \begin{itemize} \item the agent's production cannot exceed his capacity $\overline q$ : $q_t \in [0, \overline{q}]$ for some $\overline q >0$; \item instantaneous storage and withdrawal are bounded, with $u_t \in [\underline{u}, \overline{u}]$ for given thresholds $\underline u < 0 < \overline u $; \item the storage capacity itself is bounded by some $\overline X \geq 0$, so that adding the positivity constraint on the inventories we have $X_t \in [0,\overline{X}]$ a.s. for all $t\in [0,T]$; \item the storage dynamics is: $dX_t = u_t dt $, with $X_0 = u_0 > 0$. \end{itemize} In this setting, there is no uncertainty on the production of the commodity.
-The only source of uncertainty comes from the demand side.
-This hypothesis is made in order to simplify the computation and the formulas.
-The introduction of a stochastic production capacity driven by a Brownian motion independent of the one driving the demand would introduce market incompleteness.
-Besides, this hypothesis is reasonable for a large number of commodities, especially energy commodities.
+The producer faces several constraints on the physical market.
+They can be summarized as follows: \begin{itemize} \item the agent's production cannot exceed his capacity $\overline q$ : $q_t \in [0, \overline{q}]$ for some $\overline q >0$; \item instantaneous storage and withdrawal are bounded, with $u_t \in [\underline{u}, \overline{u}]$ for given thresholds $\underline u < 0 < \overline u $; \item the storage capacity itself is bounded by some $\overline X \geq 0$, so that adding the positivity constraint on the inventories we have $X_t \in [0,\overline{X}]$ a.s. for all $t\in [0,T]$; \item the storage dynamics is: $dX_t = u_t dt $, with $X_0 = u_0 > 0$. \end{itemize} To simplify, we assume that there is no uncertainty on the production of the commodity.
+The only source of uncertainty comes from the demand side, which is reasonable for a large number of commodities.